 Trench Coat (N.) [trench koht] A trench coat is a coat made of waterproof heavy-duty cotton gabardine to repel raindrops.
 British designer Thomas Burberry first invented the trench coat for military men to protect from wind and rain.
 Also see coat.

-Tuxedo jacket (N.) [tuhk-see-doh jak-it] A tuxedo is a semi-formal jacket that has satin lapels, usually is worn in the evening at dinner parties with matching trousers and bow tie.
-Also see deconstructed tuxedo in types of silhouettes.
+Tuxedo jacket (N.) [tuhk-see-doh jak-it] A tuxedo is a semi-formal jacket with satin lapels, usually worn in the evening at dinner parties with matching trousers and bow tie.
+Also see suit jacket, deconstructed tuxedo in types of silhouettes.